titanclass/edfsm/README.md

 edfsm - Event Driven Finite State Machine
 ===

-Event driven Finite State Machines process commands and events (possibly created by other events), possibly performing some side effect, and possibly emitting events.

-In one scenario, commands are processed against a provided state.
-Events can be applied to states to yield new states.
-This is known as a [Mealy](https://en.wikipedia.org/wiki/Mealy_machine) state machine.
-For more background: [Event-driven Finite State Machines](http://christopherhunt-software.blogspot.com/2021/02/event-driven-finite-state-machines.html).

-In another scenario, events are applied to a provided state.
-This is known as a [Moore](https://en.wikipedia.org/wiki/Moore_machine) state machine.
+An Event Driven Finite State Machine is a useful formalism for control and monitoring applications.
+The key concepts are:

+- The _state_ maintained by the state machine represents aspects of its external environment and its history.
+- An _event_ represents a change in the environment and is one form of input to the state machine.
+Reception of an event may cause the state to be updated.
+- A _command_ is an input to the state machine that may cause it to perform an effect.
+An event may also be produced by the command which may update the state.
+- An _effect_ is some action that influences the environment.

+The effect, if any, produced by a command will depend on both the command and the a-priori state.
+This models the _proactive_ behaviour of a [Mealy](https://en.wikipedia.org/wiki/Mealy_machine) machine.
+An effect may also be produced after and event is processed and it will depend on the a-posteriori state.
+This models the _reactive_ behaviour of a [Moore](https://en.wikipedia.org/wiki/Moore_machine) machine.

 Why edfsm?
 ---